Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 <details open>
   <summary> <b> display </b> </summary> <br>

-Numbers relating to trigonometrics and Rubik’s Cubes feature prominently throughout the archetype.
+Numbers relating to trigonometry and Rubik’s Cubes feature prominently throughout the archetype.

 - In particular, everything revolves around the number 3 (since triangles have 3 sides), as well as 6 (since Rubik’s cubes have 6 faces).
   - Excluding [Driangle](#Ritual), there are 3 classes within the Main Deck ([Lv3 non-Tuners](#Level-3-non-Tuners), [Lv3 Tuners](#Level-3-Tuners), [Lv6 non-Tuners](#Level-6-non-Tuners)), with 6 Monsters in total.
-  - The archetype utilyzes 3 Extra Deck types.
+  - The archetype utilises 3 Extra Deck types.
     - There are 3 [Xyz Monsters](#Xyz-Monsters) and 6 [Link Monsters](#Link-Monsters).
   - The Levels and Ranks of the [Synchro](#Synchro-Monsters) and Xyz Monsters are all multiples of 3.
   - The ATK/DEF of every Monster is a multiple of 300.
     - [Rubic Tokens](#Tokens) have 300 ATK.
   - The Ritual Spell [Dragonometry](#Ritual) requires banishing exactly 3 Monsters from 3 different locations, whose total Levels equal a multiple of 3.
-  - [Execution](#Traps) and [Transverse](#Traps) both must be activyzen as Chain Link 3 or higher.
+  - [Execution](#Traps) and [Transverse](#Traps) both must be activated as Chain Link 3 or higher.
   - There are exactly 3 ways of obtaining Level 9 Monsters to overlay into [Arcsecant](#Xyz-Monsters) (instead of through [Rank-Up Xyz Evolution](#Xyz-Monsters), those being [Haversine](#Synchro-Monsters), [Driangle](#Ritual), [Megaminx](#Traps).
 - The ATK/DEF of the Level 3 Monsters total 900 (90° being a right angle).
 - The ATK/DEF of the Level 6 non-Tuners total 2700 (270° being the reflex of a right angle).